followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/4 Events/rowClick.md

 ===========================================================================

 <!--shortDescription-->
-Raised when a user clicks a row.
+Raised when a row is clicked or tapped.
 <!--/shortDescription-->

 <!--fullDescription-->